West Palm Beach Restaurant Chain Agrees to Pay $115,966 to Settle Overtime and Minimum Wage Violations

 Call Our West Palm Beach, FL Employment Lawyers Right Away

 At Pike & Lustig, LLP, our Florida unpaid overtime attorneys are reliable and effective advocates for our clients.
 With experience representing both employers and employees, we are able to see cases from every angle.
 You need professional guidance and support.
 Call us now to learn more about what we can do for you.
-With offices located in West Palm Beach and Miami, we handle overtime claims throughout Southeastern Florida, including in Miami-Dade County, Palm Beach County, and Broward County.
+With offices located in West Palm Beach, Wellington and Miami, we handle overtime claims throughout Southeastern Florida, including in Miami-Dade County, Palm Beach County, and Broward County.